Mergevos/samp-logging/README.md

 #include <logging>
 ```

+## Important note

+It does need a latest version of the community compiler.
+You can download it from here: https://github.com/pawn-lang/compiler

 ## Usage

 There're 4 functions.
 Since the last version has had params for line and file name, this one doesn't.